 A visit is highly recommended to discover their impressive array of red, white and rosé wines, including a sweet and sparkling wine!

 It’s a little known fact (even locally) that there is such a thing as Nice wine!
 The vineyards of Bellet, in the hills of the city, are unique for many reasons.

 It is the only place in the world where you’ll find wine made from the grape varieties Braquet and Folle Noir, which are the main ingredients in a Bellet rosé and red wine respectively.
 Rolle (or Vermentino) is also grown and is often blended with Chardonnay to make a Bellet white.

-There are 11 vineyards in Bellet, most of which still family owned and operated.
+There are 9 wineries in Bellet, most of which still family owned and operated.
 Whilst Château de Bellet and Domaine de Toasc are two of the finest exponents of this local drop, all vineyards welcome visitors.
 It is, however, advisable to phone ahead to organise your tasting.